 Regular Trustees meetings are held quarterly, normally on the third Tuesdays from 4:00 p.m.-6:00 p.m., at Trinity Commons in February, May, September (second Tuesday), and November; additional meetings are held as necessary.
 New members elected at Diocesan Convention attend their first regularly scheduled meeting in November.
 Trustees meetings currently are held via Zoom video conference; in the event the pandemic recedes sufficiently to resume in-person meetings, Zoom participation will continue to be available for those for whom travel makes in-person participation difficult.

 Trustees, along with Diocesan representatives and the JIF investment advisor, meet upon request with leaders of parishes that are interested in participating in the JIF.

 From time to time the Bishop designates individual Trustees to assist him with particular matters or serve on special committees he establishes.

 In compliance with the 201st

 Diocesan Convention Resolution R-2, Trustees are required to take anti-racism training conducted by the Diocese within the first year of their assuming office.

 The Diocese will benefit from having Trustees who:

-- Can evaluate complicated business-related issues
+- Are able to evaluate complicated business-related issues

 - Have experience providing input for decision-making at both the local church and Diocesan levels.